 While both traditional and acrylic stucco have some advantages over other types of siding, such as vinyl or aluminum siding, there are also some distinct differences between the two types that you should be aware of before making your decision on which type would best suit your needs.

 Stucco has been used as an interior decorative accent material since ancient Roman times.
-The most common place you will see this material being used is on exterior walls where it can be painted in many different colors or textured with various patterns to create unique designs on your house’s walls.
+The most common place you will see this material being used is on exterior walls where it can be painted in many different colours or textured with various patterns to create unique designs on your house’s walls.
 The result is both stylish and durable enough to provide adequate protection against the natural elements.

 Acrylic stuccos are made out from Portland cement mixed with latex additive then applied onto a wall as three separate layers.
 An undercoat layer (also known as scratch coat) is made up of mainly Portland cement plus some fine-grained aggregates (sand).

-This layer is followed by a second layer (known as brown coat) made up primarily from lime plaster, and is followed finally by top layer composed again mainly from lime plaster, but containing pigments so that the area can be colored to the homeowner’s liking.
+This layer is followed by a second layer (known as brown coat) made up primarily from lime plaster, and is followed finally by top layer composed again mainly from lime plaster, but containing pigments so that the area can be coloured to the homeowner’s liking.

 Both Types Of Stucco Have Their Own Advantages And Disadvantages